-'Abdu'l-Baha often mentioned the specific topic clearly in the introduction.
-For instance, he often began, "Tonight I want to speak with you about Baha'u'llah."
+"Abdu"l-Baha often mentioned the specific topic clearly in the introduction.
+For instance, he often began, "Tonight I want to speak with you about Baha'u"llah."
 Occasionally there are indications in notes or introductions of the particular reason for pursuing a certain topic in a talk.
-Just before one address, an Indian speaking with 'Abdu'l-Baha said, "My aim in life is to transmit as far as in me lies the message of Krishna to the world."3 'Abdu'l-Baha's first words of the talk were "The Message of Krishna is the message of love"4 In general, however, there were very few indications as to how the particular topic was chosen.
-That it usually pertained to the interests and concerns of the audience, was all that can be said.
+Just before one address, an Indian speaking with "Abdu"l-Baha said, "My aim in life is to transmit as far as in me lies the message of Krishma to the world."16 "Abdu"l-Baha's first words of the talk were "The Message of Krishma is the message of love...17 In general, however, there were very few indications as to how the particular topic was chosen.
+That it usually pertained to the interests and concerns of the andience, was all

-1 Thonssen and Baird, op. cit., p.
-437.
+1b Thonssen and Baird, op. cit., p.
+137.